 This course is designed to prepare students to be successful in the academic and work environment.
 It enables students to take part in professional discussions fluently and effectively; to clearly express his/her point of view reasoning logically for or against.
-It enables students to take part in professional discussions fluently and effectively; to clearly express his/her point of view reasoning logically for or against.
 Special emphasis is on language functions and specific vocabulary of the students' specialization.